hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Think also about a game where you move the tiles but also they react on a click.

 [21:19:14](#wewpVNrpil9mXq58W6ZMqcV985mN-C7d2_i7wLyAYbA) <hiiamboris>:
-loose buttons is definitely not a common use case Ì†ΩÌ∏Ç
+loose buttons is definitely not a common use case üòÇ

 [21:19:48](#oaLJLtc2jnp4jsvOEiIwz9HZ8g4pHgh9T04aV-ntd-Y) <hiiamboris>:
 you'll handle it, it can't be harder than 2 lines of code